-Most of the time yes, and that is the sad part about octopus keeping.
-As pets most octopuses only last 1 year because they are already a few months old by the time they arrive.
+Most of the time, yes, and that is the sad part about octopus keeping.
+As pets, most octopuses only last one year because they are already a few months old by the time they arrive.

 Do Octopuses Bite?

 Yes, Octopuses can bite.
-None of the common species you would keep are defensive biters.
+However, none of the common species you would keep are defensive biters.
 Octopus bites have been described as a bee sting sensation.
-Avoid placing your hand in any octopus aquariums if you have an open wound.
-It is quite easy to get an infection.
+Avoid placing your hand in any octopus aquariums if you have an open wound, as it is pretty easy to get an infection.
 Many pet octopuses never bite their owners.
 Nevertheless, please be careful.

 Why Keep An Octopus?

-Keeping your won octopus in your custom built octopus aquariums allows you to experience one of the most intelligent creatures in the sea.
-They are both interesting to observe and fun to interact with.
-Having your won octopus aquariums promotes a real appreciation for intelligent marine life and might lead to more concern about sea life in general.
+Keeping your octopus in your custom-built octopus aquariums allows you to experience one of the most intelligent creatures in the sea.
+They are fun to interact with and fascinating to observe.
+In addition, having an octopus aquarium promotes a genuine appreciation for intelligent marine life and might lead to more concern about sea life in general.